Chime Savings Account Review

 Because Chime’s Credit Builder requires no credit check and has no monthly fees or interest charges, it’s an excellent option for people who are trying to establish or repair their credit profile.

-If you’re only looking for a savings account and not an all-in-one bank account, Chime’s 0.50% APY should send you looking elsewhere.
-(For context, the average savings account we reviewed offers at least a 0.55% return.)
+If you’re only looking for a savings account and not an all-in-one bank account, Chime’s 1.5% APY should send you looking elsewhere.
+Like here.
 Other drawbacks include the requirement to open a Chime checking account, and that full access to Chime’s best features (mobile check deposit and autosave) are unavailable unless you sign up for a direct deposit.
 After the fifth email pitching direct deposit, we were over it.

 However, looking at the suite of Chime’s offerings, we can see how it could be a decent banking option if you need to put some guardrails on your spending, have previously been unbanked, want to build (or repair) your credit, or jump-start your savings.
 Its user-friendly app offers multiple automated savings features and early paycheck availability if you find yourself in a cash crunch around pay time.